musicmrman99/treespec/README.md

 ![Basic parallel branchin tree](img/basic-parallel-branching-tree.png)

-Additional details about the kinds of relations you can specify (and what `I` and `C` mean in the above example), see the `Relation` class docs.
+For additional details about the kinds of relations you can specify (and what `I` and `C` mean in the above example), see the `Relation` class docs.

 If you need to build a parallel-branching tree programmatically, you can pass in TSL code to `treespec.parse()`, or use the `treespec.Builder` class (see its